puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/outlook.md

 ## Collection Options

-- `alt_path` An alternative path to the OST file.
+- `alt_file` An alternative path to the OST file.
 This configuration is **optional**.
 By default will parse all OST files under `%systemdrive%\Users\*\AppData\Local\Microsoft\Outlook\*.ost`
 - `include_attachments` - Boolean value whether to extract attachments in email